Garmelon/yaboli/README.md

 In the `cmd_echo` function, the echo command is implemented.
 In this case, the bot replies to the message containing the command with the raw argument string,
 i. e. the text between the end of the "!echo" and the end of the whole message.

+The full version of this echobot can be found [in the examples](examples/echo/).

 ## TODOs